powersync-ja/powersync-js/.changeset/chilled-walls-promise.md

 API changes include:
 - Removal of synchronous DB operations in transactions: `execute`, `commit`, `rollback` are now async functions. `executeAsync`, `commitAsync` and `rollbackAsync` have been removed.
+- Transaction contexts now have `get`, `getAll` and `getOptional` helpers.
+- Added a default lock timeout of 2 minutes to aide with potential recursive lock/transaction requests.